 Please note that you'll never restore your data without payment.

 Check your e-mail "Spam" or "Junk" folder if you don't get answer more than 6 hours.

 To get this software you need write on our e-mail:

 Reserve e-mail address to contact us:

 Your personal ID:

-Npsk's malicious process in Task Manager running as "1A3E.TMP.EXE" (its name may vary):
+Npsk malicious process in Task Manager running as "1A3E.TMP.EXE" (its name might vary):

 Screenshot of files encrypted by Npsk (".npsk" extension):